|

 3rd French Civil Code renamed Code Napoléon in 1807

-17th Constitution Day: the final draft of the U.S. Constitution was approved
+17th Constitution Day celebrates the final draft of the U.S. Constitution which was approved

 21st International Day of Peace established by the U.N. in 1981